 H2O Heroes Web Page, www.hrwc.org/h2oheroes – The main entry for HRWC’s pages with homeowner tips and tools on the following topics: Capture Rain Water at Home, Save Water Save Energy, Prevent Water Pollution.

-Watershed Community Calendar — The stormwater pollution prevention calendar produced bi-annually by the SAG and other communities.
-5 MB Low Res Screen Version (pdf), Calendar Facts (docx); Calendar Distribution (docx).
+Watershed Community Calendar — The stormwater pollution prevention calendar produced by the Washtenaw SAG, the Livingston Watershed Advisory Group and other communities.

 2010 Annual Report — For use by SAG members.
 Details of public outreach activities including production and distribution of printed materials, placement of print and online ads, participation in local events or festivals, and other marketing efforts.